-- Local substation, and - Local circuit
+- Local substation, and a local - Local circuit component

 These components reflect the costs of the local network.

 Accordingly, the wider tariff represents the combined effect of the three wider locational tariff components and the residual element; and the local tariff represents the combination of the two local locational tariff components.